ibm-cloud-docs/containers/cs_vpn.md

 ### Step 7: Deploy the Helm chart
 {: #strongswan_7}

+Deploy the strongSwan Helm chart in your cluster with the configurations that you chose earlier.
+{: shortdesc}

 1. If you need to configure more advanced settings, follow the documentation provided for each setting in the Helm chart.